 C.S.T.
-Savings Inc. (formerly C.S.T.
-Consultants Inc.) is incorporated under the laws of Canada and is a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation, a not-for-profit organization whose primary objective is to promote the benefits of higher education and improve access to post-secondary education by reducing barriers and providing wide distribution of education savings plan products.
+Savings Inc. is incorporated under the laws of Canada and is a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation, a not-for-profit organization whose primary objective is to promote the benefits of higher education and improve access to post-secondary education by reducing barriers and providing wide distribution of education savings plan products.
 CSTS commenced operations in 1988 as the exclusive distributor of the Plans in addition to providing administration services to the Foundation and the Plans.
 In 2010, CSTS was appointed investment fund manager of the Plans and carries out the overall management and administration of the Plans.